Tips to help your child stay on track this Summer

 Summer is a right a passage for kids.
 They throw their bookbags in the closet, slather on sunscreen and play outside.
 Eat hotdogs off the grill, run through sprinklers and have ice pops to stay cool.
 This quality time with family and friends is well earned after kids worked hard throughout the school year.
 Though something you don’t want is learning loss to occur.
-Here are tips to help prevent summer learning loss.
+Here are guaranteed tips to help prevent summer learning loss.

 As parents, we want the best for our kids.
 We encourage play, fun, and relaxation.
 We also have their best interest in mind.
 No matter a child’s learning level, a summer with minimal or no time hitting the books virtually guarantees that he or she will have a measurable decline fro the previous progress they worked so hard to attain.
 This Summer Learning Loss is both unnecessary and easy to fix.
 Consequently, these tips can help any child prevent summer learning loss.